ip-repo/exif-view/README.md

 Go to-> System properties -> Environment Variables -> Select Path -> Edit -> New ->
 Now type in the the path to `my-scripts` directory: C:\path\to\my-scripts\ -> OK -> OK

-And the second step is to open a cmd window and type in `exifview`.
+And the second step is to open a cmd window and type in `exifview`.<br>
-Now you should see ExifViewer.
+Now you should see ExifViewer.<br>
 You can also send a file with the command.

 ```console